Welcome to St. Mary's Academy!

 Alena Kelly, Assistant Principal of Academics

-Emily Niedermeyer Becker '86, Director of Development
+Emily Niedermeyer Becker '86, Vice President for Development